garrandall/popular-music-data/tracks/monkey-george-michael.md

 Always giving in to it -
 Do you love the monkey or do you love me?
 Why can't you do it
-Why do i have to share my baby with a monkey?
+Why do I have to share my baby with a monkey?

-Oh i hate your friends
+Oh I hate your friends
-But i don't know how and i don't know when
+But I don't know how and I don't know when
 To open your eyes
 Yes the monkey's back again
 Do you want him now like you did back then?
 I tried my best
 But your head is such a mess
-So i guess that i don't want you anymore
+So I guess that I don't want you anymore

 Well you say you care about me
 That you just can't do without me